Variational Autoencoder with Disentanglement Priors for Low-Resource Task-Specific Natural Language Generation: Conclusion

 \section{Conclusion}

-In this work, we propose the \textit{first} VAE model with disentanglement priors for disentangled representation learning in low resource NLG tasks.
-This model achieves compositional generalization by effectively combining rich content representations sampled from conditional priors and task-specific representations for new tasks.
-Its empirical performance outperforms the baselines of continual zero-shot/few-shot learning and few-shot text style transfer with a wide margin.
+In this work, we propose a VAE model with disentanglement priors for disentangled representation learning in low resource controllable NLG tasks.
+The disentanglement priors satisfy a novel property called $\epsilon$-disentangled which builds a constraint space for the training problem.
+This model is able to effectively combine rich content representations sampled from a conditional content prior and task-specific representations for new tasks.
+Its empirical performance outperforms the baselines on continual zero-shot/few-shot text classification and few-shot text style transfer by a wide margin.